Last Updated on 06/05/2023 by Chris Gampat

 - Very versatile

-- I’m not too sure how I feel about Leica using Sigma’s lens optics.
+- I’m unsure how I feel about Leica using Sigma’s lens optics.
 I feel it creates too much clutter in the camera system and not enough innovation.
 Leica, however, has improved on what Sigma did in some ways.

 - All of the L mount 24-70mm lenses are a bit large for me.